ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Both are unwrapped and thus not tags.
 If the claims CBOR type is a text string it is a URI and if a byte string it is an OID.

-Note that this named "eat-profile" for JWT and is distinct from the already registered "profile" claim in the JWT claims registry.
+Note that this named "eat_profile" for JWT and is distinct from the already registered "profile" claim in the JWT claims registry.

 ~~~~CDDL
 {::include cddl/profile.cddl}